bhserna/latest_comment_n-1_fixes_benchmark/README.md

 [benchmarks for this 5
 fixes](https://bhserna.com/benchmarks-for-the-fixes-to-the-latest-comment-n-1-problem.html)...

 This is the code that I use to run those benchmarks.
-You can use play with the code and seed values, to make it more specific to your current problem.
+You can use it to play with the code and seed values, to make it more specific to your current problem.

 ## Benchmark structure